Divyanshu-DXS/Java-Code-Sandbox/src/FunctionalInterfaces_and_Lambdas/LambdaFundamentals.md

 This is an interface with exactly one abstract method.
 There can be more default or static methods in it but precisely one abstract method.

+### Built-In Java Functional Interfaces

+Since Java SE 1.8 onwards, there are many interfaces that are converted into functional interfaces.
+All these interfaces are annotated with @FunctionalInterface.
+These interfaces are as follows:

+- Runnable: This interface only contains the run() method.
+- Comparable: This interface only contains the compareTo() method.
+- ActionListener: This interface only contains the actionPerformed() method.
+- Callable: This interface only contains the call() method.

+###Types of Functional Interfaces in Java

+Java SE 8 included four main kinds of functional interfaces which can be applied in multiple situations as mentioned below:

+- Consumer
+- Predicate
+- Function
+- Supplier

 ## Lambdas

 A lambda expression is a short block of code which takes in parameters and returns a value.